splunk/security_content/README.md

 3. [CI](https://github.com/splunk/security-content/blob/44946063173f7bc9921f0da0aa62139c084d1c51/.circleci/config.yml#L107) builds a DA-ESS-ContentUpdate Splunk package using the [Splunk Packaging Toolkit](http://dev.splunk.com/view/packaging-toolkit/SP-CAAAE9V).
 4. [CI](https://github.com/splunk/security-content/blob/44946063173f7bc9921f0da0aa62139c084d1c51/.circleci/config.yml#L145) tests the newly produced package using [Splunk Appinspect](http://dev.splunk.com/view/appinspect/SP-CAAAE9U).

+## Support
+Please use the [GitHub issue tracker](https://github.com/splunk/security_content/issues) to submit bugs or request features.

+If you have questions or need support, you can:

+* Post a question to [Splunk Answers](http://answers.splunk.com)
+* Join the [#security-research](https://splunk-usergroups.slack.com/messages/C1RH09ERM/) room in the [Splunk Slack channel](http://splunk-usergroups.slack.com)
+* If you are a Splunk Enterprise customer with a valid support entitlement contract and have a Splunk-related question, you can also open a support case on the https://www.splunk.com/ support portal

+## Contributing
+We welcome feedback and contributions from the community!
+Please see our [contribution guidelines](docs/CONTRIBUTING.md) for more information on how to get involved.

 # Todo's
 * Build CLI for interacting and developing